 What’s a “black box” and how can it help my case?

-A “black box” is a type of device known as an event data recorder, or EDR.
-These devices record essential data such as the speed the truck was traveling, whether or not the brakes were applied, and other critical information such as how long the trucker drove without a mandatory break.
-Your attorney can request that data in an effort to show how the accident occurred and to support your claim for damages.
+A “black box” is a device known as an event data recorder, or EDR.
+These devices record essential data such as the speed at which the truck was traveling, whether or not the brakes were applied, and other critical information such as how long the trucker drove without a mandatory break.
+Your attorney can request that data to show how the accident occurred and to support your claim for damages.

 Length of time you can expect your claim to settle

-Many factors go into determining how long your case will take, so no reputable attorney will promise that your claim will settle in a certain amount of time or that you’ll get a certain amount of money.
+Many factors determine how long your case will take, so no reputable attorney will promise that your claim will settle in a certain amount of time or that you’ll get a certain amount of money.

 However, the more compelling your evidence, the easier it should be to convince the liable parties to offer you a fair settlement.